Which place is cheaper, Myrtle Beach or Savannah?

 Myrtle Beach receives a lot of rain in the summer.
 Savannah gets a good bit of rain this time of year.
 In July, Savannah usually receives around the same amount of rain as Myrtle Beach.
 Savannah gets 7.9 inches (200 mm) of rain, while Myrtle Beach receives 8.1 inches (207 mm) of rain each month for the summer.

 The autumn brings many poeple to Savannah as well as Myrtle Beach.
-Additionally, many visitors come to Myrtle Beach in the autumn for the shopping scene.
+Many travelers come to Savannah for the shopping scene and the natural beauty of the area.
+Additionally, many visitors come to Myrtle Beach in the autumn for the city's sights and attractions and the shopping scene.

 Savannah is around the same temperature as Myrtle Beach in the autumn.
-The temperature in Savannah is usually 68°F (20°C) in October, and Myrtle Beach stays around 65°F (18°C).
+The daily temperature in Savannah averages around 68°F (20°C) in October, and Myrtle Beach fluctuates around 65°F (18°C).

 The sun comes out a lot this time of the year in Myrtle Beach.
 People are often attracted to the plentiful sunshine in Savannah this time of the year.
 In the autumn, Savannah often gets around the same amount of sunshine as Myrtle Beach.
 Savannah gets 223 hours of sunny skies this time of year, while Myrtle Beach receives 227 hours of full sun.